elrypto/0x-hack/README.md

 0x-hack Demo "echo" can be run from [heroku](https://powerful-plateau-28520.herokuapp.com/) (Febuary 2019)

 0a.
-Ensure that you have an (Ethereum address)[https://www.myetherwallet.com/] 0b.
-Suggest you use (Chrome browser)[https://www.google.com/chrome/] with Meta mask[https://metamask.io/] setup.
+Ensure that you have an [Ethereum address](https://www.myetherwallet.com/) 0b.
+Suggest you use [Chrome browser](https://www.google.com/chrome/) with [Meta mask](https://metamask.io/) setup.
 0c.
 This demo has only been tested on [Kovan Testnet](https://kovan-testnet.github.io/website/).
 0d.
-You will need to have tokens unlocked for Ox, see the [code sandbox] (https://codesandbox.io/s/github/0xproject/0x-codesandbox).
+You will need to have tokens unlocked for Ox, see the [code sandbox](https://codesandbox.io/s/github/0xproject/0x-codesandbox).
 0e.
 You will need to have a token balance, there is a [faucet here](https://faucet.kovan.network/).

 ## Demo - Scenario

-1. Go to the main page
+1. Go to the main page [heroku](https://powerful-plateau-28520.herokuapp.com/)
 2. Click follow for the first card (name)

 3. That takes you to the follow page and purchase page

-4. Add a value to
+4. Enter a purchase value, example 10

+5. Click purchase, once complete you will be taken to you account/portfolio page.

 ## Demo - Troubleshooting
 Make sure you have done all the steps in "Demo - Setup" and that you have a token balance on Kovan.